ResearchComputing/Documentation/docs/additional-resources/policies.md

 Time is measured in full days, including weekends and holidays, starting the day after the first billing due date where the allocation owner or a representative does not make a payment.
 For existing allocations not up to date on payments as of the effective date of this policy, the clock will start on the effective date, July 1, 2024.

 Users may request in writing extended time to secure payment if contracting and procurement are in process but not yet complete in the stated window.
-The owner or a representative may make the request by emailing <rc-help@colorado.edu>.
+The owner or a representative may make the request by submitting a [support request form](https://colorado.service-now.com/req_portal?id=ucb_sc_rc_form).
 Exceptions are subject to approval CURC.
 Users should not expect approval by CURC until confirmed in writing.

 _This policy subject to change at any time._